nyxari1/nyxari1.github.io/README.md

 ## 🖥️ 3D Modeling

-Works focusing on 3D modeling and texturing, with an emphasis on form and realism.
+Works focusing on 3D modeling and texturing.

 > [Check out the `3d-modeling/` folder](./3d-modeling)